WhySooooFurious/Ultimate-Sideloading-Guide/wsf-app-guides/installing_config_profile.md

 5. It should now automatically be enabled

+6. If you're using the madNS Config Profile and looking to use a VPN alongside, make sure to follow the VPN guide

-6. Now you can install any sideloaders
+6. Now you can continue on to install any sideloaders